 likely that the bakery connected with GSGLA does not make that

 particular cookie.
-GSGLA sells the “Super Six” top customer favorite
+GSGLA sells the top customer favorite cookies: Thin

-cookies: Thin Mints, Samoas, Trefoils, Tagalongs, Do-si-dos, Savannah
+Mints, Samoas, Trefoils, Tagalongs, and Do-si-dos, while offering two

 Is there a gluten-free Girl Scout Cookie?

 Yes—gluten-free Toffee-tastic is available on a limited basis, only